htorodriguez/greenhaus_lighting_Bogota/README.md

 # greenhouse_lighting_Bogota
-Is it worth introducing artifical lightinging greenhouses for vegetable growth in Bogota- Colombia?
+Is it worth introducing artificial lightinging greenhouses for vegetable growth in Bogota- Colombia?

 This Notebook adresses this question by breaking it down into the following three questions
  1) what are the average hours of light per day in the region of Bogota